HelloCigar/hamir-lms-next/README.md

 # Hamir LMS

 This was built because I want to learn NextJs.
 Credits to this 24-hour [tutorial](https://youtu.be/xqoYkX4hfwg?si=h1qvz1GIaDNCPg99), I think I got the gist of how the framework works now.
-Not a 1 to 1 copy
+Not a 1 to 1 copy, I added google oauth and used my own gmail instead of the third party service in the tutorial.

 ## Screenshots